saylordotorg/course_hist212/Unit10.md

+---
+layout: default
+title: "HIST212: Introduction to United States History - Reconstruction to the Present"
+course_description: "An examination of the major political, economic, and social changes that took place in America from the end of the Civil War in 1865 through the first decade of the twenty-first century."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: The Conservative Ascendancy - The "Reagan Revolution"** <span id="10"></span>
 *America’s defeat in the Vietnam War and Richard Nixon’s resignation due